megerdin/UniFi-PXE-Ubuntu-Deployment-BIOS-UEFI/Manually-setup-steps-no-scripts.md

 - Bare-metal recovery and reinstall systems

-NB: I haven't tested the manual steps myslef but extracted the followings from my automated provisioning script using AI, if theres any issue please leave comments and i will check, bet use dynamic provisioning script, which require zero or very small changes  for preparing PXE server.
+NB: I haven't tested the manual steps myslef but extracted the followings from my automated provisioning script using AI, if theres any issue please leave comments and i will check, best recommendation is use [dynamic provisioning script](uifi-pxe-setup.sh), which require zero or very small changes  for preparing PXE server.

 ---